Schmakus/ioBroker.lightcontrol/README.md

 ### **WORK IN PROGRESS**

+-   (Schmakus) Availability to switch on/off lights only with level/brightness state and without switch state
--   (Schmakus) Added: If you want, Set Ct, Sat and Color directly to the lamp, also if it's switched off.
+-   (Schmakus) Availability to set Ct, Sat and Color directly to the lamp, also if it's switched off.
 -   (Schmakus) Added new Modus for AdaptiveCt: StartYourDay interplated.
 It's a sinus half curve from morning time to sunset.
 -   (Schmakus) Update adaptername translations in io-package.json
 -   (Schmakus) Some little bugfixes and corrections for logging